-Constrained Hours = the total number of hours over the prior 12 months in which the real-time Shadow Price has been greater than zero in any interval on any Interface or facility leading into the Constrained Area in which the Generator is located.
+Constrained Hours = the total number of hours over the prior 12 months in which the sShadow pPrice has been greater than zero on allany interfaces or facilityies leading into the Constrained Area in which the gGenerator is located.
 For the In-City area, "Constrained Hours" shall also include the number of hours that a Storm Watch is in effect.
-Determination of the number of Constrained Hours shall be subject to adjustment by the ISO to account for significant changes in system conditions.
+Determination of the number of Constrained Hours shall be subject to adjustment by the NYISOISO to account for significant changes in system conditions.

-- (2) For so long as the In-City area is a Constrained Area, the thresholds specified in subsection (1) shall also apply: (a) in intervals in which the transmission capacity serving the In-City area is subject to Storm Watch limitations; (b) to an In-City Generator that is operating as Out-of-Merit Generation; and (c) to a Generator dispatched as a result of a Supplemental Resource Evaluation. - (3) For Energy and Minimum Generation Bids for the Day-Ahead Market: for all Constrained Hours for the Generator being bid, a threshold determined in accordance with the formula specified in subsection (1) above, but where Average Price shall mean the average price in the Day-Ahead Market in the Constrained Area over the past twelve months, adjusted for fuel price changes, and where Constrained Hours shall mean the total number of hours over the prior 12 months in which the Shadow Price in the Day-Ahead Market has been greater than zero on any Interface or facility leading into the Constrained Area in which the Generator is located.
-Determination of the number of Constrained Hours shall be subject to adjustment by the ISO to account for significant changes in system conditions.
+- (2) For so long as the In-City area is a Constrained Area, the thresholds specified in subsection (1) shall also apply: (a) in intervals in which the transmission capacity serving the In-City area is subject to Storm Watch limitations; (b) to an In-City unitGenerator that is operating as Out-of-Merit Generation; and (c) to a unitGenerator dispatched as a result of a Supplemental Resource Evaluation. - (3) For Energy and Minimum Generation Bids for the Day-Ahead Market: for all Constrained Hours (as defined above) for the unitGenerator being bid, a threshold determined in accordance with the formula specified in subsection (1) above, but where Average Price shall mean the average price in the Day-Ahead Market in the Constrained Area over the past twelve months, adjusted for fuel price changes, and where Constrained Hours shall mean Constrained Hours in the Day-Ahead Market .; provided that the use of such thresholds shall commence upon the date specified by the NYISO in notifying the Market Parties of the implementation of automated mitigation procedures that apply the foregoing formula to the Constrained Area Day Ahead Market.